MSc

 How You Study

-On this course you are able to study a range of topics to develop a critical understanding of engineering and management theory.
+On this course you are able to study a range of topics to develop a critical understanding of engineering, sustainability, and net-zero principles applied to the chemical process industry.
 The course incorporates chemical and green technology-based modules as core modules.
 You can also choose from optional modules, enabling you to tailor your learning to your individual background and career ambitions.
 Teaching is informed by real-world examples and you will be expected to participate in lectures, seminars, and workshops to examine, research, discuss, and debate topics.

 The Engineering Research Project provides the chance to complete an in-depth investigation of a specific topic within industry or academia, enabling you to apply new knowledge in a real-life setting.